OpenSTEF/openstef/README.md

 ```

 ## License
-This project is licensed under the Mozilla Public License, version 2.0 - see the LICENSE directory for details
+This project is licensed under the Mozilla Public License, version 2.0 - see LICENSE for details.

+## Licenses third-party libraries
+This project includes third-party libraries, which are licensed under their own respective Open-Source licenses.
+SPDX-License-Identifier headers are used to show which license is applicable.
+The concerning license files can be found in the LINCESES directory.

 ## Contributing